Hebrew Language Ulpan: Intensive Hebrew On Campus

 - duration Semester (fall, spring, summer)

+The Hebrew College Ulpan program uses the immersion method and is a full-language program that teaches grammar, reading comprehension and conversation skills.
 Through discussion of contemporary political, social and cultural topics and through readings drawn from current Israeli news and social commentary, Ulpan brings Hebrew to life.
-Ulpan is offered on campus through nine levels of study and is generally taken as a non-credit course.
-The Ulpan program uses the linguistic-immersion method developed and popularized in Israel.
-Hebrew College Ulpan is a full-language program that teaches grammar, reading comprehension and conversation skills.
+Ulpan is offered on campus through ten levels of study including beginner, intermediate and advanced levels.